 Harpa Concert Hall

-The building itself is an architectural marvel in central Reykjavik.
-It is easily recognisable for its coloured glass structure and its ability to reflect light.
-The idea was conceived as part of a rejuvenation project for the East Harbour area of Reykjavik where it proudly stands today.
-The completion of Harpa Concert Hall was in doubt as the financial crisis hit Iceland, but with Government backing the building was completed and opened to the public in 2011.
+Harpa Concert Hall is the first purpose built concert venue in the city of Reykjavik.
+Since opening its doors in 2011, it has welcomed over 1.7 million guests.
+World-class acoustics cater for all genres from classical, opera and jazz to pop and rock music.
+Many internationally renowned singers, musicians and conductors have performed in this impressive facility.
+These include Björk, Jamie Cullum and Tony Bennett, to name a few.
+The building itself is an architectural marvel in the heart of the city.
+It is easily recognizable for its colored glass structure and its ability to reflect light.
+The idea was conceived as part of a rejuvenation project for the East Harbor area of the city where it proudly stands today.
+The completion of the concert hall was in doubt as the financial crisis hit Iceland, but with Government backing, the building was completed and opened to the public in 2011.